richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 ## Monitoring

-Health checks run every 60 seconds to ensure that the Matching Service Adapter is functioning correctly.
+When the MSA is installed in your [integration or production environment](#gov-uk-verify-environments), health checks run every 60 seconds to ensure that the Matching Service Adapter is functioning correctly.
 They test:

 * connectivity
 * that the Matching Service Adapter accepts the hub signature